Wright Tower

 Google Maps street view and satellite image.

 Photos and text by Scott Ritcher, excerpted from K Composite Magazine.
 Special thanks to Elite Air.
-Permission granted for use on the Kaden Tower page on Wikipedia.
+Permission granted for use on the Wright Tower page on Wikipedia.